Senior Living Facilities

 From our innovative online DST marketplace to guidance for filing paperwork efficiently and accurately, we make real estate exchanges fast and straightforward.
 While the law stipulates that investors must close on a replacement property in 180 days, many of our clients close on their 1031 exchange properties in just 3-5 days.

-Call us today at (844) 533.1031 to learn more about these asset types and how they may fit into your real estate portfolio, or Join the Crowd today to start your investment process.
+Call us today at (844) 533.1031 to learn more about these asset types and how they may fit into your real estate portfolio, or Register to View All Properties today to start your investment process.

 This material does not constitute an offer to sell or a solicitation of an offer to buy any security.
 An offer can only be made by a prospectus that contains more complete information on risks, management fees and other expenses.
 This literature must be accompanied by, and read in conjunction with, a prospectus or private placement memorandum to fully understand the implications and risks of the offering of securities to which it relates.
 As with all investing, investing in private placements are speculative in nature and involve a degree of risk, including loss of your principal.
 Past performance is not necessarily indicative of future results and forward-looking statements and projections are not guaranteed to achieve the results described and your actual returns may vary significantly.
 Investments in private placements are illiquid in nature and there may be no secondary market or ability to sell the investment should the need for liquidity arise.
 This material should not be construed as tax advice and you should consult with your tax advisor as individual tax situations will vary.
 Securities offered through Capulent, LLC Member FINRA, SIPC.